feiglab/ProteinStructureEmbedding/README.md

 ### Paper

-Our paper detailing the methodologies and findings of this project is currently a pre-print submitted to the *Journal of Chemical Theory and Computation (JCTC), ACS*.

 You can access the pre-print at the following link:

 [Enhancing Protein Analysis via Transfer Learning with Graph Neural Networks](https://arxiv.org/)

 To cite our pre-print in your work, please use the following citation format:

 Wozniak, S., Janson, G., & Feig, M. (2024).
-Enhancing Protein Analysis via Transfer Learning with Graph Neural Networks. *Preprint submitted to the Journal of Chemical Theory and Computation, ACS*. https://arxiv.org/
+Enhancing Protein Analysis via Transfer Learning with Graph Neural Networks. *Preprint available on arXiv*. https://arxiv.org/

 ## Table of Contents